un3481/wg-rc/README.md

 For this client to work, the path to the config file should be "/etc/wireguard/\<interface\>.conf"

+OBS.: You do not need to create the actual config file, the client will do that programmatically later on.

 The second entry is "config_\<interface\>".
 This is the local ip address of your interface.

 You can choose any ip address that doesn't conflict with your local network.